blockycraft/manual-classic/README.md

 This project's manual is built by [GitLab CI](https://about.gitlab.com/gitlab-ci/), following the steps defined in [`.gitlab-ci.yml`](.gitlab-ci.yml).
 The build scripts are available in `build/`, which are used to compile the TeX file.

+## Acknowledgements

+The Blockycraft project makes use of the [`Kenny Voxel Pack`](http://kenney.nl/assets/voxel-pack), both in the source and to construct the project icons.
+The pack contains textures, items and characters that can be used to create both 2D and 3D block games.
+The pack can be accessed from [`kenney.nl/`](http://kenney.nl/assets/voxel-pack).

 [license-badge]: https://img.shields.io/badge/license-MIT-blue.svg?maxAge=2592000
 [license-link]: LICENSE